Mykotoxine im Pferdedarm – das stille Risiko im Heu (3/5)

 Corn, concentrates

-Liver damage, equine leukoencephalomalacia (ELEM)
+Liver damage, leukoencephalomalacia (ELEM)

 T-2 / HT-2 Toxin